 You can’t just sit around and wait for things to happen.
 Once you have everything set up neatly, go ahead and let Bing know about your site right away.

-Great, this is all about Bing SEO.
+Great, this is all you need to know about Bing SEO.

 You do these things repeatedly, with patience, hard work, and smart work…It’s going to work.